matheusprandini/FifaObjectDetection/README.md

 ## 1 - Creating Dataset

-Step 1: Collected 150 images containing the desired objects (Split training/test = 85%/15%).
+Step 1: Collecting 150 images containing the desired objects (Split training/test = 85%/15%).

-Step 2: Annotate the images (labeling the images) in order to create the xml files using [LabelImg](https://github.com/tzutalin/labelImg).
+Step 2: Annotating the images (labeling the images) in order to create the xml files using [LabelImg](https://github.com/tzutalin/labelImg).

 Installing LabelImg: